theroyakash/algorithms.theroyakash.com/docs/stdinout-usage.md

 ```

 ### Input
-Now in input.txt file you design as the inputs are given in the following case the input was
+Now in the input.txt file, you design as the inputs are given in the following case the input was

 ```
 3